Newsletter

 From Healdsburg to Sebastopol to Sonoma in Sonoma County and from Calistoga to St. Helena to Napa in Napa County, buyers are buying.
 Where are they coming from?
 Buyers are showing up in the form of locals (within wine country), regional locals (within the Bay Area), and buyers are showing up from across the country and abroad.
 In short, they’re coming from everywhere!
 Lifestyle buyers are back in the hunt and they are looking for high end and high quality.
 They have high expectations.
 They are looking for everything from a charming weekend escape cottage to an exquisite vineyard estate, from raw land to a boutique winery.
 So far, we’ve had a limited amount of inventory for this well-heeled clientele.
 To quickly summarize, there’s demand… we need supply.
 So if you’re thinking of selling… give me a shout.

 The stock market continues to simmer (at least at the time of writing) and our local wealth generator is hot as ever.
 One report shows as many as 45,000 new jobs created in and around Silicon Valley last year.
 It’s an economy on fire.
 From San Francisco to San Jose and into the East Bay, tech is sizzling and those in the know believe it is just going to get hotter.
 From venture capital, angel investing, mergers and acquisitions… the wealth engine is humming.
+This is key for a healthy real estate market in wine country.
 The broader reach of buyers throughout the country and abroad is also benefiting from this economic excitement.
 Fortunately for us, this demographic likes wine and loves wine country!

 Land Bank